Postgraduate MSc/PgDip

 What you need to know

-You must have an appropriate UK-based clinical placement before commencing the course and spend a minimum of 3 days per week in clinical practice (excluding annual leave and weeks at the University).
-We can advise on this should you not have a placement but please note we cannot arrange it for you.
-Please contact the programme leader for advice.
+You must have an appropriate UK-based clinical placement before commencing the course and spend a minimum of three days per week in clinical practice (excluding annual leave and weeks at the University).
+We can advise on this if you do not have a placement; however, please note that we cannot arrange it for you.
+Please contact the programme leader for further advice.

-Please note, we can only accept international applicants who hold a tier 2 visa and UK/EU health professionals.
-This course is not suitable for applicants who require a tier 4 visa.
+Please note: We can only accept international applicants who hold a Tier 2 visa, as well as UK/EU health professionals.
+This course is not suitable for applicants who require a Tier 4 visa.

 Standard entry requirements